 In AD 30, in the reign of the Emperor Tiberius, Jesus Christ offered an atonement that was perfect and comprehensive.
-Through his voluntary death he conquered the one who had the power of death, the ruler of the world beyond its visible forms of authority, and thereby effected a second Exodus.
+Through his voluntary death he conquered the one who had the power of death, the invisible ruler of the world, and thereby effected a second Exodus.
 Like Moses, he made the character of God known.
 Like Aaron, he was the high priest authorised to enter his sanctuary as the representative of humanity, but this time he tore down the barrier between man and God, once for all.

 His victory procured rights which he did not have before.
 His father raised him to the place of highest honour and authority: the seat on his right side, far above all rule and power and dominion.
 We think that we govern ourselves, but in fact we are slaves to sin.
 As nations we are ruled by unseen powers.
 At the resurrection those unseen princes became subordinate, though they did not yet lose their power.
 All kingship and authority were given to him.

 At the age of thirty he was baptised by John, his forerunner.
-As he came up out of the water the Holy Spirit descended on him.
-He had authority to begin his ministry.
+As he came up out of the water the Holy Spirit descended on him, signalling that he could now begin his ministry.
 Throughout the land of Israel he preached about the kingship of God and how it related to the Law of Moses.
 In the kingdom to come the rich would be turned away; the poor in spirit would be blessed.

 His teaching on righteousness irritated the religious leaders.
 He was critical of their influence, and performed miraculous works of healing that were difficult for them to dismiss.
 Ordinary people received him well.
 In his fourth year of ministry he publicly rode into the capital city on a donkey, in deliberate fulfilment of Zechariah’s prophecy about its coming king.
 Perceiving the significance of this enactment, the crowd strewed palm branches before him.
 A few days later he was arrested.
 He offered no resistance, so his disciples deserted him.
-Trials were hurriedly arranged, first before the Jewish high priest, then before the Roman governor.
+A trial was hurriedly arranged, first before the Jewish high priest, then before the Roman governor.
 While the former found him guilty of blasphemy, the latter found him innocent.
-So far as the people were concerned, the governor’s failure to see him as an enemy also counted against him: they rejected their Messiah and insisted that he be crucified.
+However, the people, incensed that their Messiah had offered no resistance, insisted that he be crucified.

-Christ will return to Jerusalem.
+Christ will return.
 His feet will stand on the Mount of Olives so that it splits and becomes a wide valley.
 With him will be the ‘saints’: those of Israel who were raised from the dead immediately after his resurrection and those yet to be raised when the last of seven trumpets sounds.
 He will be king over all the earth.
-After the wrath of God has been spent, the survivors of the nations will no longer have their own governments, acting as they see fit, but will come under his government.
+After the wrath of God has been spent, the survivors of the nations will no longer have their own governments but will come under his government.
 He will gather them before him, and separate them as a shepherd separates sheep from goats.

 Once a year they will be required to go up to Jerusalem to pay him homage and keep the Festival of Tabernacles.
-Every knee will bow, every tongue will swear allegiance.
-Because there will not be enough houses, they will camp in tents, just as the Israelites camped in tents in the wilderness before they entered the promised land.
+Every knee will bow, and every tongue swear allegiance.
 The Gentiles will be as the Israelites were: still in the tabernacle of their mortal bodies, men to whom the glory of God was revealed, subject to the Law (the message of the gospel having been fulfilled), and standing at the threshold of a new heaven and earth.
 He will judge between nations.
-The saints will rule in towns and cities, and under his rod of iron he will bring peace to the earth.
+The saints will rule in towns and cities as his representatives.
 He will govern with justice and righteousness.
 Of the increase of his government there will be no end.